upei-aqua/DTU-DADS-Aqua/www/intro.md

 ### DTU-DADS-Aqua: A simulation framework for aquatic epidemiology

-*Price, D., Mardones, F., Gardner, I., Romero, J., Halasa, T.*
+*Romero, J.F., Gardner, I.A., Price, D., Halasa, T., Thakur, K.*

-The DTU-DADS-Aqua framework is an adaptation of the DTU-DADS model used by Halasa et al. (2015) to simulate the spread of African Swine Fever in Denmark.
+The DTU-DADS-Aqua framework is an adaptation of the DTU-DADS model used by Halasa et al. (2016) to simulate the spread of African Swine Fever in Denmark.
 The Davis Animal Disease Simulation Model (DADS) is a spatially-explicit hybrid simulation framework and was first used by Bates et al. (2003) to model the effect of vaccination and preemptive culling for eradicating FMD in California.
-Since then, the model was further improved to account more complex scenarios such as sporadical contact with feral animals (Halasa et al. 2017)
+Since then, the model was further improved to account for more complex scenarios,  such as sporadical contact with feral animals (Halasa et al., 2019).

-We have adapted this framework to simulate the spread of Infectious Salmon Anemia Virus (ISAV) in salmon farms located in the Bay of Fundy, New Brunswick, Canada.
-Our simulation model includes the dissemination of ISAV at three different levels: within a cage (deterministic), between cages (stochastic), and between farms (stochastic).
+We have adapted this framework to simulate the spread of Infectious Salmon Anemia virus (ISAv) in salmon farms located in the Bay of Fundy, New Brunswick, Canada.
+Our simulation model includes the dissemination of ISAv at three different levels: within a cage (deterministic), between cages (stochastic), and between farms (stochastic).

 For the within cage transmission, we have chosen a Susceptible-Exposed-Infectious-Removed (SEIR) model.
 <!-- describe model and assumptions here -->